 While the subjects remain the same throughout the Primary years, the approach varies depending on the age of the learner.
 For example, the syllabus in Key Stage 1 is designed to provide a basis in key subjects while aiding the acquisition of core skills.
 Key Stage 2 then builds on this foundation by placing learning in context and challenging students to learn through active inquiry and investigation.
 Using different learning tools and methodologies, our teachers support students to internalise their lessons as they progress through the age groups.

-Upon completion of their Primary years, students may then choose to continue their Secondary education in Asia Pacific School studying the International Curriculum (leading towards the IGCSE examinations) or switch to the Malaysian National Curriculum and work towards the PT3 and SPM examinations.
+Upon completion of their Primary years, students may then choose to continue their Secondary education in Asia Pacific Schools studying the International Curriculum (leading towards the IGCSE examinations) or switch to the Malaysian National Curriculum and work towards the SPM examination.
 See our academic pathways for more.

 Beyond The Classroom